galacticcouncil/Basilisk-ui-old/ci-docs/README.md

 # Basilisk UI CI/CD

-Basilisk-UI GitHub Actions are configured with using ["Reusing workflows"](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [GitHub Script](https://github.com/actions/github-script).
+Basilisk-UI GitHub Actions are configured with using ["Reusable workflows"](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [GitHub Script](https://github.com/actions/github-script).
 We have caller workflows which are configured for specific purposes with different trigger events (`pull_request`, `push`) and reusable modules/workflows which can be reused in different